hammock-project/hammock/README.md

 Hammock is a simple to use framework for bootstrapping CDI, launching a web server and being able to deploy REST APIs.
 It takes a best practice approach to creating a runtime for you, so that you can focus on the important stuff.

+Read through some of the basics to get started, or view the [wiki](https://github.com/hammock-project/hammock/wiki)

 ## Getting Started

 First, add some dependencies to your project.
 You can choose between Undertow and Jetty presently